 Title I Teacher/Para Qualifications

-Parents of students receiving Title I Assistance Program services may request the qualifications of the child’s teacher and paraprofessional by calling Michelle Musso, Human Resources Director, at (509) 766-2650 or mmusso@mlsd161.org.
+Parents of students receiving Title I Assistance Program services may request the child’s teacher and paraprofessional qualifications by calling Michelle Musso, Human Resources Director, at (509) 766-2650 or mmusso@mlsd161.org.

 Title I School-Parent Compact